kdheepak/panvimdoc/doc/panvimdoc.md

 ```
 ````

-will be rendered as below:
+will be rendered verbatim in the generated documentation as below:

 ```vimdoc
 You can use codeblocks that have language as `vimdoc` to write raw vimdoc.
 ```

+This can be used to write any custom whitespace formatted documentation in the generated vimdoc (for mappings, options etc).

+Also see [mappings](#mappings) for a Markdown friendly way to write documentation for mappings.

 # Title